 How Do I Sign Up?

-I am currently going into my third year of the atmospheric science graduate program.
-I finished my M.S. this summer and am beginning the Ph.D. this fall, both under the supervision of Dr. Clark Evans.
-My M.S. research involved creating a method for objectively classifying weather-balloon data, which was then used to verify GFS model forecasts.
+I am currently going into my fourth year of the atmospheric science graduate program.
+I finished my M.S. in 2021 and am beginning the second year of my Ph.D. this fall, both under the supervision of Dr. Clark Evans.
+My Ph.D. research will focus on gravity waves associated with mesoscale convective systems.
+I have also taken classes and participated in public policy activities.
 After completing my Ph.D., I would like to pursue a career in the realm of academia, research, or public policy.
-My hobbies include watching baseball, being outdoors, hiking, photography, and cooking!
+I really enjoy going to baseball games, being outdoors, hiking, and cooking!

 I am a fourth-year Ph.D. student working with Prof. Paul Roebber and a Student Visitor at NCAR.
 My research involves using agent-based models to study hurricane evacuation decision-making and traffic.
 Previously, I worked closely with Profs.
 Jon Kahl and Clark Evans, worked at Innovative Weather, and spent two years at the NWS’s Warning Decision Training Division.
 I am generally interested in interdisciplinary research problems and hope to become a professor and mentor.
 I enjoy hiking, paddle boarding, rock climbing, basketball, soccer, and ultimate frisbee.

-I am a first-year M.S. student, but have been at UWM since 2016 having completed my B.S. here as well.
-I am working with Dr. Paul Roebber on using machine learning to improve near-term forecast capabilities for high-precipitation events.
-Aside from this, I also work with Innovative Weather, am the president of the Atmospheric Science Club, and have experience in undergraduate research.
-After graduation, I hope to work for the NWS in some capacity.
+I am a second-year M.S. student, but have been at UWM since 2016 having completed my B.S. here as well.
+I am working with Prof. Paul Roebber on using machine learning to improve near-term forecasts of high-precipitation events.
+I previously worked with Innovative Weather, am the past-president of the Atmospheric Science Club, and did research as an undergraduate and as an intern with NOAA.
+After graduation, I hope to work for the NWS.
 Outside of school, I enjoy spending time outdoors when the weather allows, having conversations with family and friends, and playing the piano.

-I am a second year Ph.D. student studying the absence of a global multidecadal mode in climate models with Prof. Sergey Kravtsov.
+I am a third year Ph.D. student studying the absence of a global multidecadal mode in climate models with Prof. Sergey Kravtsov.
 I am also a member (and current Club President!) of The Climate Consensus, a group that strives to bridge the gap in climate change understanding between scientists and non-scientists.
-After graduation, I would love to become a professor at small undergraduate teaching institution.
-In my free time, I enjoy biking, going to the gym, watching movies, eating good food, and spending time with friends.
+After graduation, I would love to become a professor at small undergraduate teaching institution and/or work for a data analytics company.
+In my free time, I enjoy biking, going to the gym, watching movies, and spending time with friends.